A-Lim/PubSub/README.md

 PubSub Demo

 # Interplanetary Broadcast System (IBS)
 An interplanetary broadcasting system to send messages to different planets using publish subscribe design.
+The (.exe) file is included in case the powershell is not working properly as expected.
+[Note: I'm aware it's not a good practice]

 ## Setup Guide
 1. Right click ClickMe.ps1 > **Run with Powershell** to build and run the console application